Comboni-ux/Comboni-ux/README.md

 I'm Comboni, an Economics senior who got hooked on data analytics after watching Moneyball.

 Turns out, using data to make better decisions is exactly what I want to do.
-I started small—tracking stats for the amateur soccer team I managed, finding patterns that actually helped us win more games.
+I started small–tracking stats for the amateur soccer team I managed, finding patterns that actually helped us win more games.
 Now I'm building a portfolio of real-world projects to tackle bigger problems.

-I'm graduating in May 2026 and actively looking for my first role as a Data Analyst or Business Analyst.
+I'm graduating in May 2026 and am actively seeking my first role as a Data Analyst or Business Analyst.

 ## What I Work With

 - Excel (pivot tables, dashboards, the works)
 - SQL, Tableau, R, Stata
 - Currently learning Power BI, Python's next on the list

-## What I'm Good At

-Exploratory analysis • Finding patterns others miss • Making messy data tell a clear story • Asking "why does this matter?" before diving into the numbers.

 ## Projects You'll Find Here